software-arc/.github/profile/README.md

-# Software Advanced Research Community
+# Software Advancement Research Community

 WIP.
 More information will be uploaded soon.